How To Write Better Status Reports (with a sample template!)

 Any issues or concerns that may slow forward momentum

 In the first part of your status report, focus on bringing your team up to date.
-What are your most important achievements since the last update, and how have your key metrics changed as a result?
+What are your most important achievements since the last update, and how have your key metrics or KPIs changed as a result?

 The rest of your status report should be forward-looking.
 It might feel counterintuitive to spend much of a “report” laying out plans for the future, but our experience at Koan has shown that the biggest benefits of status reporting come when teams regularly share their priorities and blockers preemptively.